harshaldhone/Diffie-Hellman/README.md

 # Diffie-Hellman
 Diffie–Hellman algorithm using socket Programming in Python.
-There are Two program server and client which can run run differrnt machine.
+There are Two program server and client which can run run differrnt machine with some little modification